isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-17-post-Volunteers Honoured For Making The Singapore National Games A Success.md

 **About Community Games**
 <br>
 The Community Games (CG) 2012 is a multi-sports competition to be held across the island from April to July, bringing the Games to the heart of the community and connecting residents of different ages, races and living across estates.
 The CG 2012 will serve as the qualifying round for the inaugural Singapore National Games which will be held from 1 to 9 September 2012.
-For more information, please visit [www.pacsc.org.sg](https://www.pacsc.org.sg) and [www.pa.gov.sg/our-network/grassroots-organisations/community-sports-clubs](https://www.pa.gov.sg/our-network/grassroots-organisations/community-sports-clubs)
+For more information, please visit [www.pa.gov.sg/our-network/grassroots-organisations/community-sports-clubs](https://www.pa.gov.sg/our-network/grassroots-organisations/community-sports-clubs)

 **About the Community Sports Clubs**
 <br>